China Individual Income Tax reform – A complete modernization

 Changes to residency rule

-Despite the above, there is potential bad news for foreign employees which may outweigh the bene ts.
+Despite the above, there is potential bad news for foreign employees which may outweigh the benefits.
 Currently, foreign individuals spending a “full year” in China are regarded as China tax residents for the year.
 A non-China-domiciled individual is regarded as having stayed in China for a full year if he does not physically leave China for more than 30 days in one single trip or for more than 90 days cumulatively in the calendar year concerned.
 For this purpose, both the arrival and departure days are normally excluded from the counting of the 30/90 days thresholds and it does not matter whether the overseas days are for personal or business purpose.
 Practically speaking, most foreign nationals are considered as non-China-domiciled individuals.
-However, they will only be subject to worldwide taxation in China if they spend a “full year” after they spend ve consecutive “full years” in China (known as the five-year rule).
+However, they will only be subject to worldwide taxation in China if they spend a “full year” after they spend five consecutive “full years” in China (known as the five-year rule).

 The definition of “full year” is therefore complicated.
 In short, a foreign individual will not be regarded as a China tax resident if he/she spends no more than 274 days in China in a calendar year.
 The proposed amendments shorten this window to 183 days.
 Foreign employees who work in China, especially those who work full-time in China, would easily become China tax residents according to the proposed amendments, even if they spend most of their weekends and holidays outside China (a common tactic for reducing tax liabilities).
 We suspect that the five-year rule will be removed so as to align with international practices, yet, the draft amendment is silent as to whether the five-year rule would remain.